xoBalt/CYBR-4580/LiteratureReview.md

 * **MultiPath TCP (MPTCP)** -  An effort towards enabling the simultaneous use of several IP-addresses/interfaces by a modification of
 TCP that presents a regular TCP interface to applications, while in fact spreading data across several subflows.

+2. "***Enhancement of Packet Reordering in a Mobile Stream Control Transmission Protocol for a Heterogeneous Wireless Network Vertical Handover***
+Hamza, B. J., Chee Kyun Ng, Noordin, N. K., Rasid, M. F. A., Ismail, A., & Tahir, Y. H. (2010).
+Enhancement of packet reordering in a mobile stream control transmission protocol for a heterogeneous wireless network vertical handover.
+Journal of High Speed Networks, 17(3), 163–173. https://doi-org.leo.lib.unomaha.edu/10.3233/JHS-2010-0338

+This paper dates back to several years ago and describes a means of normalizing communications between mobile networks and wireless local area networks.
+While the technology mentioned in the paper is no longer new (for instance, the integration of 3G networks is not as fresh a research area), the researchers did encounter a similar problem to ours.
+As a transceiver moved between cellular towers and data was transferred between different types of communication networks, the data would have to be sent in chunks across distinct pathways.

+Therefore they proposed a structure to perform buffering and only send data when a connection was available.
+This also handled error correction in ascertaining that all chunks were received.
+We might be able to use a similar concept to their proposed structure in handling incoming packets at the receiving end of split streams.